ryanrouleau/Rouleau_CSCI2270_FinalProject/README.md

 Once compiled, you can run as normal with ./a.out if you have the classic freshman 19/15 swipe per week meal plan, or you can run with an already downloaded html file with the command line argument 'test'. (this would look like: ./a.out test)

 ## Dependencies
 If running on the cs vm or OSX, then all dependencies should already be installed.
-However, if you have any issues, note that the libraries used were: iostream, sstream, ctime, unistd.h, curl/curl.h, and fstream.
+However, if you have any issues, note that the libraries used were: iostream, sstream, fstream, ctime, unistd.h, curl/curl.h, and cstring.

 ## System Requirements
 Unix based OS like the cs vm, or OSX.
 Will not compile on windows due to getpass() not being available.